nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list person` : Lists all contacts.
+   * `list person` : Lists all persons.

    * `add person n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to TalentHub.

-   * `delete person 3` : Deletes the 3rd contact shown in the current list.
+   * `delete person 3` : Deletes the 3rd person shown in the current list.

    * `clear all` : Deletes all events and contacts.